 15 FAM 248 U.S. MARINE SECURITY GUARD Residences (MSGR)

-The most current memorandum of agreement (MOA) between the Department of State and the U.S. Marine Corps governs the provision of residences for Marine security guard (MSG) personnel.
+The most current memorandum of agreement (MOA) between the Department of State and the U.S. Marine Corps (USMC), see 12 FAM Exhibit 431 (B), governs the provision of residences for Marine Security Guard (MSG) personnel.
 It states:

-(1) It is State policy to include Marine security guard residences (MSGR) on all new embassy/consulate compounds (NEC/NCC).
+(1) It is State policy to include Marine Security Guard Residences (MSGRs) on all new embassy/consulate compounds (NEC/NCC).
 MSGRs for active detachments and space for potential future MSGRs (for missions without an active detachment) must be included on all future NEC/NCC projects.
 State’s Under Secretary for Management (M) must approve any deviation from this policy;

 (2) Location of off-compound MSGRs: Terrorist threats, mob violence and other crisis contingencies require MSG personnel to respond quickly.
 If an off-compound MSGR is required, post must select a residence within a three-mile radius of the embassy/consulate to maximize effective response capability by the MSGs.
-The RSO, post’s emergency action committee, Diplomatic Security’s Marine Security Guard Program (DS/IP/SPC/MSG), and the Marine Corps embassy security group (MCESG) regional commander must approve the location and residence.
-If a suitable MSGR is unavailable within this three-mile radius, the commanding officer MCESG, and the Chief, Marine Security Guard Program (DS/IP/SPC/MSG) must approve the MSGR.
+The RSO, post’s emergency action committee, Diplomatic Security’s Office of Overseas Protective Operations (DS/IP/OPO/MSG) and the Marine Corps Embassy Security Group (MCESG) region commander must approve the location and residence.
+If a suitable MSGR is unavailable within this three-mile radius, DS/IP/OPO and the Commanding Officer (CO) MCESG must approve the MSGR.
 All off-compound MSGRs must comply with the security standards delineated in 12 FAH-6.
 To obtain an exception, missions should submit their requests using the guidelines in 12 FAH-6 H-133.
-The Commanding Officer MCESG and the Chief, Marine Security Guard Program (DS/IP/SPC/MSG) must approve all exception requests.
+DS/IP/OPO and the MCESG must approve all exception requests;

-(3) The Department will provide, with reimbursement from USMC OMMC (5732 funds), fully furnished GO/L residences for all single enlisted marines, including those assigned to MCESG regional headquarters.
-Make every effort to ensure full compliance with 12 FAM provisions when considering new MSGRs;
+(3) The Department will provide, with reimbursement from USMC Operations and Maintenance (O&M) (5732 funds), fully furnished Government-owned or leased residences for all single enlisted Marines, including those assigned to MCESG region headquarters.
+Any request for new MSGRs must make every effort to ensure full compliance with 12 FAM and 15 FAM 800 provisions;

 (4) Single, enlisted Marines within detachments will normally live together in a fully furnished MSGR.
-These quarters will, to the extent possible, be within available resources and established priorities.
+These residences will, to the extent possible, be within available resources and established priorities.
 They will include adequate single bedrooms with sufficient clothing storage, with additional bedroom space (where possible) to accommodate potential detachment growth or temporary increases in detachment staffing.
 The common living spaces will be sufficient in size to accommodate the entire detachment, as well as a reasonable number of guests.
-On-compound and off-compound purpose-built MSGRs will adhere to the quarters standards, which are delineated in Annex N of the MOA.
-If the off-compound MSGRs cannot meet—or be made to meet—the prescribed standards because of operational security requirements or the environment’s physical limitations, the mission can request an exception to the Annex N standards from the Chief, DS/IP/SPC/MSG and the MCESG Commanding Officer.
+On-compound and off-compound purpose-built MSGRs will adhere to Department standards, which are delineated in the MOA.
+If the off-compound MSGRs cannot meet—or be made to meet—the prescribed standards because of operational security requirements or the environment’s physical limitations, the mission can request an exception to the standards in the MOA from the MSG Branch Chief and the MCESG CO.
 However, missions must first consult with the RSO and other post officials before submitting their exception requests;

-(5) State will provide, with reimbursement from USMC OMMC (5732 funds), all maintenance and utilities for the MSGR and grounds.
-(See 15 FAM 620.)
+(5) State will provide, with reimbursement from USMC O&M (5732 funds), all routine maintenance and repair (M&R) not covered in the lease agreement for all operating leases and housing pool residences and utilities for the MSGR.
+(See 15 FAM 620 and 15 FAM 800.)
+Building Operating Expenses (BOE) as defined in 15 FAM 121 to include grounds care for MSGRs for government-owned, capital leased, and operating leased residences occupied by Marine Corps Embassy Security Group (MCESG) personnel are charged to post-held 5732 funds with the exception of those areas specifically identified in the MOA.
 Additionally, State will provide all furnishings, supplies, and equipment necessary to support the MSGR, e.g., beds, tables, chairs, cleaning supplies, janitorial equipment, and light bulbs (see MOA Annex A for a complete list of support/service items for the MSGR and the appropriate funding sources);

 (a) Detachment Commanders and table-of-organization (T/O)-designated Assistant Detachment Commanders who are staff noncommissioned officers;

-(c) MCESG regional headquarters personnel (staff sergeant and above).
+(c) MCESG region headquarters personnel (staff sergeant and above);

 15 FAM 249 TRANSIENT AND TEMPORARY DUTY (TDY) HOUSING